 On the right, you will see the service you have created.
 Click its name to enter the settings page.

-As shown in the figure below, first click "Settings -> Triggers", then click "Add Custom Domain" to add your own domain name.
-For example, if the domain name you have bound to Cloudflare is abc.com, then you can set api.abc.com here.
+As shown in the figure below, first click "Settings --> Triggers", and then click "Add Custom Domain" to add your own domain name.
+For example, if your domain name bound to Cloudflare is abc.com, then you can set api.abc.com here.

-Okay, now you can access it using your own domain name.
+Okay, now you can use your own domain name to access.

-5. Using This API in Code and Software
+5. Use this API in code and software

-First, remember the language codes supported by m2m100:
+First, remember the language codes that m2m100 can support:

 import requests